Our experts are here to help

 Dealing with urgent electrical situations in your home can seem daunting if you need to learn how to respond safely and effectively.
 Recognising common types of electrical emergencies and taking appropriate action as a homeowner is critical to avoiding injury, minimising fire risks, and preventing extensive property damage.

-Follow basic safety measures, such as turning off power when needed, unplugging electrical appliances on affected circuits, and calling a licensed electrician immediately for issues like faulty wiring, ground faults, or repeated power surges.
+Stick to basic safety steps like switching off the power when necessary, unplugging appliances from affected circuits, and getting a licensed electrician on-site promptly for problems like dodgy wiring, ground faults, or recurring power surges.
+These actions are vital to keeping your home safe.

 If you ever face an electrical emergency in the Gold Coast area, the expert team at Enersol Electrical is available 24/7 to provide prompt and reliable emergency services.
 Their licensed electricians can quickly diagnose issues and make needed repairs to get your home’s electrical system safely up and running again.